 Financial Aid from the Department

 The Columbian College preferentially provides teaching assistant packages to Ph.D. students rather than M.A. students.
-GTAships for master's candidates are unlikely to be available after 2012-2013.
+Few GTAships are available for master’s candidates.

 The Anthropology Department provides other support for M.A. students: